-Kids under 4 years old shouldn't eat raw carrots, popcorn, nuts, or other items that might cause them to choke.
+Children under 4 years old shouldn't eat raw carrots, popcorn, nuts, or other items that might cause them to choke.

 So what kind of rate should you charge when babysitting overnight?
 You'll likely need to negotiate a special pay scale that's different from your regular rate.

 Normally you don't pay someone as much while they're sleeping compared to actively babysitting.
 But you should still get some compensation for being there, even if you're asleep.
-You're in someone else's house instead of your own bed so it will be harder to sleep.
+You're in someone else's house instead of your own bed, so it will be harder to sleep.
 Plus, you are still responsible for the kids, whether or not they sleep through the night.
 You're still on duty the entire time that you're at the family's home, even if it's more of an on-call or as-needed basis.

-If you arrive around 7 or 8 pm and spend the night, plus get the kids ready for school the next day, then I think around $75 to $100 as a flat rate is fair.
+If you arrive around 7 or 8 pm and spend the night, plus get the children ready for school the next day, then I think around $75 to $100 as a flat rate is fair.

-As a general rule, I would charge about half your regular rate for overnight hours.
+As a general rule, I would charge about half your regular rate for the additional overnight hours.
 As soon as you wake up in the morning to start taking care of the kids, I would go back to your normal rate.

 For more pricing tips and tricks, check out my articles: